dgor82/dgor82.github.io/dev_style_guide.md

     * Updates any relevant version tags in .csproj files
     * Increments by one the `<ApplicationVersion>` tag in any 'android' .csproj - this special version for Google Play needs to be an integer and doesn't follow the semantic versioning pattern.
 * Checks out to a new branch, and asks you for its name, which should represent a meaningful summary of all your commits and will be used as the title for a new PR.
-    * The script automatically prefixes the branch name with `fb/` which, by convention, is the required pattern to trigger my typical CI workflows in GitHub Actions.
+    * The script automatically prefixes the branch name with `fb/` which, by my convention, is the required pattern to trigger our CI workflows in GitHub Actions.
 * Pushes the new branch to `origin` and thus triggers the CI workflow

 #### The triggered fb/* Workflow
 GitHub Actions Workflow on the `fb/*` branch is triggered by previous step.
 * Creates a corresponding PR from your feature branch
 * Attempts merging this PR into `main` (using 'squash' to avoid cluttering the commit history of `main` with details!)
-* Deletes the `fb/*` branch again if successful
+* Deletes the remote `fb/*` branch if successful
 * Triggers the CI workflow on the `main` branch

 **Note-1:**
 A rare reason for failure could be a merging conflict between the `fb/*` branch and `main`.
 This should be rare because, if following the finish_work script described above, the latest changes from `origin/main` would have been pulled and rebased locally.
 Any conflicts should have shown up at that point, for you to resolve locally i.e. before the scripts completes and triggers the CI workflow on GitHub Actions.

 **Note-2:**
 No build & test run here yet - this was just run on your local dev machine as part of the Finish Work step, see above.
-The full build & test cycle will run on the `main` workflow in the next step though for each project marked for deployment.
-I.e. this avoids a triple running of the cycle, which can be overkill and slow down the CI workflow.
-The combination of running it twice (once locally before merger, solution-wide, in Debug_* configurations, and once on `main` post merger in Release configuration) should be sufficient for most normal projects.
+The full build & test cycle will run on the `main` workflow in the next step for each project marked for deployment.

+-> This avoids a triple running of the cycle, which can be overkill and slow down the CI workflow.
+The combination of running it twice (once locally before merger, solution-wide, in Debug_* configurations, and once on `main` post merger in Release configuration) should be sufficient for most small-team projects.

 **Note-3:**
 This should also automatically generate a GitHub Project Todo for post-merger review.
 This can be set up in the 'default workflow' settings in the GitHub Project U.I. found under: https://github.com/orgs/YOUR_ORG/projects/YOUR_PROJECT_ID/workflows